WNBF: History

 In 1955, Triangle Publications purchased WNBF-AM-TV and the construction permit for a new WNBF-FM (now WHWK) on 98.1 MHz, which began broadcasting in 1956.
 Triangle also owned TV Guide magazine.
 In 1972, Stoner Broadcasting, based in Des Moines, bought WNBF-AM-FM, and Gateway Communications, publishers of The Record of Bergen County, New Jersey, bought WNBF-TV.
-Citadel Broadcasting acquired WNBF and its FM counterpart, WHWK, in 1999.
+Citadel Broadcasting acquired WNBF and WHWK in 1999.

+In 2021, an FM translator W221EJ signed on at 92.1 FM to rebroadcast WNBF.

-Over its long history, WNBF has been home to some of the biggest names in area broadcasting.
-Bill Parker, John Leslie, Roger Neel and Bernard Fionte.
+Over its long history, WNBF has been home to some of the biggest names in area broadcasting, such as Bill Parker, John Leslie, Roger Neel and Bernard Fionte.